Boosting Convolution with Efficient MLP-Permutation for Volumetric Medical Image Segmentation: Experiments

 \subsubsection{Quantitative comparisons.}

 We begin by evaluating the performance of our method in multi-organ segmentation on Synapse~\cite{landman2015miccai} in Table~\ref{Synapse_sota}.
 Result shows that our method achieves the highest average Dice score of 85.62$\%$ and lowest HD of 11.75, outperforming the SOTA methods.
 Specifically, our method achieves 1.64$\%$ and 8.77$\%$ Dice improvements over nnUNet~\cite{isensee2021nnunet} and UNet~\cite{falk2019unet}, whose backbones are built upon 3D CNNs.
-Compared to top-performing competitors of Transformer-based CTO-Net~\cite{lin2023rethinking}, UNETR~\cite{hatamizadeh2022unetr}, MLP-based UNext~\cite{valanarasu2022unext}, Wave~\cite{tang2022wave}, and SAMed~\cite{zhang2023customized}, our method also achieves better performance with 4.52$\%$, 6.05$\%$, 18.55$\%$, 0.53$\%$, 3.74$\%$ Dice gains, respectively.
+Compared to top-performing competitors of Transformer-based CTO-Net~\cite{lin2023rethinking}, UNETR~\cite{hatamizadeh2022unetr}, MLP-based UNext~\cite{valanarasu2022unext}, Wave~\cite{tang2022wave}, our method also achieves better performance with 4.52$\%$, 6.05$\%$, 18.55$\%$, 0.53$\%$ Dice gains, respectively.
 These results conform to our argument that PHNet obtains satisfying segmentation performance through effective local-to-global modeling.
+The segmentation performance of pancreas is relatively lower than other organs.
+It is due to the low contrast between the pancreas and surrounding tissues.
+The pancreas is a small organ with a complex shape and is located near other organs with similar intensity values.
+The pancreas is also subject to various deformations due to respiration and other physiological processes.
+These factors make it difficult to accurately segment the pancreas using common segmentation networks.
+Compared with pretrained vision encoders like SAM and MedSAM, we found that directly applying pretrained SAM model to the target dataset would achieve unsatisfactory performance, which achieves 44.87\% in Dice score.
+Fine-tuning or using parameter-efficient fine-tuning like LoRA to the universal vision encoder on the small dataset can significantly improve the performance, but it is still worse than the specialized model.